Tsingv/qtwlcopy/README.md

 # qtwlcopy

 A clipboard like tool to help use fcitx in chromium?

-Of course it is pure wayland.
+Tested in Sway, without xwayland.